Battle of Carrhae: Battle

 Crassus, unaware of his son's fate but realising that Publius was in danger, ordered a general advance.
 He was confronted with the sight of his son's head on a spear.
 The Parthian horse archers began to surround the Roman infantry and shot at them from all directions.
 Meanwhile, the cataphracts mounted a series of charges that disorganised the Romans.
 The Parthian onslaught did not cease until nightfall.
 Crassus, having learned of his son's death combined with the increasing inevitability of defeat, became nearly catatonic.
-He ordered a disorganized, ragged retreat to the nearby town of Carrhae leaving behind 4,000 wounded, who were killed by the Parthians the next morning.
+He ordered a disorganised, ragged retreat to the nearby town of Carrhae leaving behind 4,000 wounded, who were killed by the Parthians the next morning.
 Four Roman cohorts got lost in the dark and were surrounded on a hill by the Parthians; only 20 Romans survived.

 The next day, Surena sent a message to the Romans and offered to negotiate with Crassus.
 Surena proposed a truce to allow the Roman army to return to Syria safely in exchange for Rome giving up all territory east of the Euphrates.
 Surena either sent an emissary to the Romans by the hills or went himself to ask for a peace conference on this evacuation.

 Crassus was reluctant to meet with the Parthians, but his troops threatened to mutiny otherwise.
 At the meeting, a Parthian pulled at Crassus's reins and sparked violence in which Crassus and his generals were killed.
 After his death, the Parthians allegedly poured molten gold down his throat in a symbolic gesture mocking Crassus's notorious greed.
 Plutarch reports that Crassus's severed head was then used as a prop for part of a play, Euripides' Bacchae, performed at a banquet before the king.
 The remaining Romans attempted to flee, but most were captured or killed.
 According to the ancient historian Plutarch, Roman casualties amounted to about 20,000 killed and 10,000 captured, which made the battle one of the costliest defeats in Roman history.
 Parthian casualties were minimal.